johnwr-response/boot5fsb5mw/NOTES.md

 - Stretched link makes any HTML element or Bootstrap component clickable by “stretching” a nested link via CSS
 - Visibility controls the visibility of elements, without modifying their display, with visibility utilities
 - Toggle floats on any element, across any breakpoint, using our responsive float utilities.
 (Aren't used much any more because of flexbox)

+## Dynamic JavaScript Components

+### Dropdowns

+- Dropdowns toggles contextual overlays for displaying lists of links and more with the Bootstrap dropdown plugin